Search

 National Cybersecurity Strategy

-The Department of Energy’s National CIE Strategy was highlighted in the National Cyber Strategy, published in March 2023 to ensure proactive cybersecurity for our clean energy future.
+The DOE’s National CIE Strategy, highlighted in the March 2023 National Cyber Strategy, ensures proactive cybersecurity for our clean energy future.

-CIE is integral to the nation’s National Cybersecurity Strategy Implementation Plan.
-In section 4.4.3, DOE announces an initiative to build and refine training, tools, and support for engineers and technicians using Cyber-informed Engineering principles.
+CIE is integral to the National Cybersecurity Strategy Implementation Plan.
+In section 4.4.3, the DOE announces an initiative to build training, tools, and support for engineers and technicians using CIE principles.

 COME JOIN THE CIE COMMUNITY OF PRACTICE